jarviscanada/jarvis_data_eng_NazaninAkbari/README.md

 # Nazanin Akbari .
 Jarvis Consulting

-I am a graduate of Concordia University's software engineering program, and I have recently joined Jarvis as a software and data engineer.
-During Master's program, I spent two years to develop multiple projects with Matlab, Python and C# in different teams of developers.
-I am fluent in French language.
+I graduated from Concordia University's Software Engineering program and recently joined Jarvis as a software and data engineer developing projects using Java 1.8, Maven, Python, Linux/Bash, Git, Docker, and RDBMS.
+During my Master's program, I spent two years developing multiple projects with Matlab, Python, and C# in different developers.
+I am fluent in French.
 I love programming and computer science because it is a language that can apply to every facet of life.
-Software provides significant benefits to everything in our lives, and it's critical to have a deep knowledge of it.
+My experiences have taught me how to think outside the box when developing software, and I always strive to find the most optimized solution to the problem.

 ## Skills

-**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Python, Data Science, Data Structures and Algorithms, Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git

-**Competent:** Docker and Containerization, Intellij IDE, Visual Studio, Google Cloud Platform, REST API
+**Competent:** Pandas, Numpy, Scikit-learn, Docker, IntelliJ, Visual Studio, Google Cloud Platform, REST API

-**Familiar:** Neural Network, Machine Learning, C#, Azure DevOps, Unit testing
+**Familiar:** Neural Network, Machine Learning, TensorFlow, C#, Azure DevOps, Unit testing

 ## Jarvis Projects